 So I need to be able to maintain an assertive physiology and my commitment to listening in order to become assertive, and those particular assertive attributes can change in very short order.

 My favorite tool for maintaining a cooperative and affiliative physiology is the HeartMath emWave, either the handheld or the PC versions.
+(Please see link in right column).

 I have used HeartMath personally and professionally since 2000, with excellent (not perfect) results.